-When I got home from college my junior year after dropping out because of depression, I didn’t want to get out of bed.
+When I got home from college after dropping out because of depression, I didn’t want to get out of bed.
 But my parents wanted me to, so I just transferred myself to the couch in the living room.
 I would lay there for hours staring at the walls, eyes void of any sense of feeling.
 Sometimes I would turn on the TV and watch marathons of Chopped, but mostly I just sat there and thought.

 I knew I couldn’t live my life like that, so I had to find a way to be happy.

 One day when I was lying on the couch in a catatonic state, I figured if I was going to be out of school for a long time, I might as well do something productive with my life.
 I looked at my options.
 I could do some kind of online college class, go to in-person events just to get out of the house, or pick up a hobby.
 But none of these things made me happy, and my depression seemed determined to keep me drowning under their waves.

 There was something that was “my thing” and it was entrepreneurship.
 No matter what kind of day I was having, the mere mention of startups still perked up my ears.
 I had been starting businesses in some form or another ever since I was a kid, and despite everything, this passion never wavered.
 Despite the depression, I still lit up when I thought of ideas, and I still laughed and made jokes when I worked at a startup one summer, despite how depressed I actually was.